Phileosopher/commonplace/classes.md

 Except for [love](people-love.md) towards other people, they're not that concerned with the lower class, and many of them are too busy conforming to the [cultural requirements](culture.md) for climbing the social ladder to care about too much else.

 The middle class has always been a large-scale stabilizer for [society at large](groups-large.md).
-The upper class is so wealthy that most of their effort is toward [power games](power-types.md), and the underclass is poor enough that they can't [plan for the future](imagination.md).
+The upper class is so wealthy that most of their effort is toward [power games](power-types.md), and the underclass is poor enough that their concern for day-to-day activities prevents their ability to [plan for the future](imagination.md).
+The middle class has enough [forms of power](power-types.md) available that they can make [decisions](decisions.md) that steer society at large.

+APPLICATION: The underclass requires an [attainable means to survive](hardship-poverty.md).
+But, beyond that, provoking the poor to be motivated to become independently middle-class is *far* more effective at fixing their mindset (and builds *much* more [meaning](meaning.md)) than giving more things to the poor beyond the basics.

+APPLICATION: Our greatest expression of ourselves comes through being middle-class.
+It gives us enough wealth to discover what we want to do (with the added bonus of financial constraints that incentivize [creativity](mind-creativity.md)), but not enough to corrupt us beyond moral redemption.
+With very little wealth, we never move beyond survival, and with too much wealth we start becoming antisocial.

 ### Upper class